luizgmneto/extended/docs/Readme.txt

 Versioning is in each unit and global versioning is un lazextcomponents.lpk

-Now Extended uses rx and other lazarus components from lazarus-ccr SVN repositories.
+Now Extended uses rx, JvXPBar and other lazarus components from lazarus-ccr SVN repositories.

 You need te find each version compiling looking at each component log.